beyzaozturki/patikaSQL/README.md

 # SQL Exercises
 **This repository is prepared for Patika.dev SQL tutorials.
+You can find examples to practice SQL in this repository.
 Free and open source PostgreSQL was used as the database management system.
-You can find examples to practice SQL in this repository.**
+Query scenarios were performed on the dvdrental sample database.**
 &nbsp;

 ## Local Environment Setup